-Agriculture and Forestry Resources: The EIR will evaluate potential impacts related to land used or zoned for agriculture or forestry resources, or designated as farmland by the state.
+Agriculture and Forestry Resources: The EIR will evaluate potential impacts related to land used or zoned for agriculture or forestry resources or designated as farmland by the state.

-Air Quality: The EIR will describe the potential short- and long-term impacts of replacing 10 bridges on local and regional air quality based on methodologies defined by the MDAQMD.
+Air Quality: The EIR will describe the potential short- and long-term impacts of replacing three bridges on local and regional air quality based on methodologies defined by the MDAQMD.

-Biological Resources: The EIR will evaluate potential impacts on biological resources, including the Agassiz's Desert Tortoise (Gopherus agassizii), resulting from replacement of 10 bridges.
-Mitigation measures will be defined as necessary to avoid or reduce the potential impacts.
+Biological Resources: The EIR will evaluate potential impacts on biological resources, including the Desert Tortoise (Gopherus agassizii), resulting from replacement of three bridges.
+Mitigation measures will be defined as necessaryto avoid or reduce the potential impacts.

-Cultural Resources: The EIR will describe any potential impacts and mitigation needs associated with historic and cultural (archaeological) resources, including the National Trail Highway Historic District, which is eligible for the National Register of Historic Places.
+Cultural Resources: The EIR will describe any potential impacts and mitigation needs associated with historic and cultural (archaeological) resources, including the National Trails Highway Historic District, which is eligible for the National Register of Historic Places.
+The Saltworks Ditch Bridge and the Mound Ditch Bridge are contributing elements of the National Trails Highway Historic District.